denten-books/plain-text/main.md

 case of motion blur suggests, human experience is already and always "born digital," that is, discrete and differentiated throughout, we must find ways of advancing critique along theoretical distinctions that better capture the instrumental reality of media practice.
-What in the confused conversation about computation and culture elicits such conflicting passions?
-The nostalgia for oneness and continuity should itself fall under the critical purview, examined alongside media marketing slogans advertising gapless playback and lossless file formats.
+The nostalgia for "analog" oneness and continuity should itself fall under the critical purview, examined alongside media marketing slogans advertising gapless playback and lossless file formats.
 Digitality, as I will argue for the duration of the book, is an essentially human condition, worthy of conservation.
 But, what I mean by "digital being" relates to the practice of buying "digital cameras" or to promoting the "digital humanities" in name only.
 To perceive what is at stake, we must first disambiguate the cognates of the digital: electronic, binary, and computational.

 ### 1.1.2 The Language of Circuits

 The prevailing theoretical understanding of the distinction between digital and analog formats lies in the difference between discrete and continuous quantities.
 For example, in a popular book about what a "well-informed person should know about computers," Brian Kernighan writes about "analog" as something meant to convey "the idea of values that change smoothly as something else changes [@kernighan_d_2011, 526]."
 Much of the world is analog, Kernighan explains.
 A water tap, a pen, or a car steering wheel are all examples of analog interfaces.
 For example, when riding a bicycle, turning the handlebars one way results in a corresponding motion of the machine.
 This motion is smooth.
 Compare that with the action of a light switch.
 The light switch can be either on or off.
 A range of pressure on the switch does not correspond to any mechanical action of the lever.
 A range of pressure sufficient to flip the switch corresponds to it being on.
 "Digital systems deal with discrete values," Kernighan writes.
 The switch contains a limited number of state possibilities (2), where the bicycle handlebars could be rotated in an infinite number of minutely different gradations.

 The philosopher Nelson Goodman makes a further distinction in writing that a digital system must be more than merely "discontinuous," but also